 (2) No Communication with Creditor's Attorney.
 The procedures statement shall advise the debtor not to communicate directly with the office of counsel for a creditor seeking stay relief regarding the motion, unless the court orders otherwise.

 (3) Signed Statement.
-Debtor's counsel and debtor shall sign and date the statement below an indication that the content of the statement has been related orally to the debtor and that the debtor has received a copy.
+Debtor's counsel and debtor shall sign and date the statement below an indication that the content of the statement has been related orally to the debtor by the debtor's counsel and that the debtor has received a copy.

 (4) Failure to File Procedures Statement.
 Failure to file the procedures statement within fifteen days after filing the petition may be cause for reduction of compensation or other appropriate sanctions.